Atlys secures $20 million funding Co-led by Peak XV Partners and Elevation Capital

 Date

-(MENAFN- Karim Geadah) Dubai, UAE – September 24, 2024: Atlys, the leading visa processing platform, has raised $20 million in its Series B funding round, co-led by Peak XV Partners (formerly Sequoia Capital India) and Elevation Capital.
+(MENAFN- Cameo Comms) Dubai, UAE – September 24, 2024: Atlys, the leading visa processing platform, has raised $20 million in its Series B funding round, co-led by Peak XV Partners (formerly Sequoia Capital India) and Elevation Capital.
 The round saw strong participation from all existing investors, alongside new investors such as DST Global and Headline.

 This new funding marks a pivotal milestone in Atlys' rapid ascent, with the company experiencing 20x growth over the past year.
 The platform has expanded its footprint in key global markets, including the US, UAE, and the UK, while strengthening its leadership team with top-tier hires in product, engineering, and marketing.